 Help in the issue queue

 My issue queue – containing all issues of my modules, as well as a few others I participated in.
-As you can see, it has currently (May 2013) over 700 issues in it.
+As you can see, it has currently (January 2026) over 1,200 issues in it.
 If you can code and are familiar with the code base of a module, writing patches (especially bug fixes) is of course a great way to help me here.

 But there are also lots of other ways in which you can help: test patches (there are usually lots of issues blocked because no-one tests/reviews their patches), try to reproduce bugs, answer support requests or, for the loads of old bug reports, ask whether the problem still exists in the latest dev version of the module and close the issue if no-one answers within a couple of weeks.